-The end-user class is NHibernate.Mapping.Attributes.HbmSerializer.
+The end-user class is NHibernate.Mapping.Attributes.Hbmserializer.
 This class serialize your domain model to mapping streams.
-You can either serialize classes one by one or an assembly.
+You can either serialize classes one by one, or serialize a whole assembly.
 Look at NHibernate.Mapping.Attributes.Test project for a working sample.

-The first step is to decorate your entities with attributes; you can use: [Class], [Subclass], [JoinedSubclass] or [Component].
+The first step is to decorate your entities with attributes.
+You can use: [Class], [Subclass], [JoinedSubclass] or [Component].
 Then, you decorate your members (fields/properties); they can take as many attributes as required by your mapping.
 Eg: